Publications

 Soothing Investors: The Impact of Manager Communication on Mutual Fund Flows

-Job Market Paper, solo-authored
+solo-authored, Job Market Paper

 Presented at NBER Behavioral Finance, FIRS PhD Sessions (awarded Travel Grant)